The Origins of the Tooth Fairy

 Dentistry for All Ages with Your Family Dentist in Red Deer

 While your children may look forward to the Tooth Fairy’s visits, it is equally important to give them an early introduction to the real heroes who manage their dental health.

 If you are looking for comprehensive dental services that can cater to your entire family, look no further than your Red Deer family dentists at Parkland Mall Dental Centre.
 We offer a wide range of services, including teeth cleaning, general dentistry, and implants and tooth extractions.
-Our child-friendly general dentists are experienced in providing dental care for every member of your family including your little ones, from infancy to adulthood.
+Our child-friendly general dentists provide dental care for every member of your family including your little ones, from infancy to adulthood.

 Call us at 403-342-1118 or contact us online to schedule your child’s dental checkup at Parkland Mall Dental Centre.
 We always welcome new dental patients of all ages!